Last Website Update:

 The Board of Health has established four classes of food permits, as well as several licenses specific to particular food sale situations.
-For more information, please review the schedule of Health License Fees or visit City Hall, Room 405, to speak with the Sanitarian during business hours.
+For more information, please review the schedule of fees online or visit City Hall, Room 405, to speak with the Sanitarian during business hours.

 What if I only sell pre-packaged foods.
 Do I still need to contact the Sanitarian?

 Yes, even if you are only selling pre-packaged foodstuff a permit or permits may be required.